 The Right Reverend Andrew Watson, Bishop of Guildford, says: “Reported domestic abuse is alarmingly on the rise in our country, and is no respecter of social, racial or religious boundaries.
 As followers of Jesus it is vital that we join with others in praying, speaking out, and doing all we can to confront this evil in our society, seeking the protection and restoration of victims and the transformation of perpetrators alike.
 I commend this pack, and pray that it will be widely distributed and used.”

-You can download a pack free of charge here or get a printed copy by emailing your contact details to firstname.lastname@example.org.
-(A modest donation will be requested to cover costs of print and postage.)
+You can download the pack free of charge here or get a printed copy by emailing your contact details to email@example.com.
+(A small donation will be requested to cover costs of print and postage.)

 Your Sanctuary Domestic Abuse Helpline